T-Plural vs. Partitive Plural

 Sentences like “Poikia juoksee puistossa” may sounds just like what you want to say when you’re translating it to English.
 Please note that this is an exceptional sentence construction and — as a language learner — you’re better off sticking to the normal sentence construction “Puistossa juoksee poikia” for a while.

-Once you’re at least B1.2, you will have a better idea of when to use T-plural vs partitive plural beyond the general rule.
+Once you’re at least level B1.2, you will have a better idea of when to use T-plural vs partitive plural beyond the general rule.
 Don’t try to be too creative until you get there.

 That’s it for the difference between the plural partitive and the plural nominative.